jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Seeing ourselves as biological beings had us chasing shadows.

-When we primarily identified with race, gender, or ethnicity, it allowed those with control over an important technology, from princes to supervisors, to become gatekeepers and stop everyone's evolution.
+When we primarily identified with race, gender, or ethnicity, it allowed those with control over an important technology, from princes to supervisors, to become gatekeepers and stop our evolution.
 Even worse was how believing in biological identities gave antagonists the ammunition they needed to spin up ideological stories that (supposedly) justified why their racial, gender, or noble "superiority" put them above participating in the evolutionary race as equals.

 When humanity fought against these fictions, another would inevitably pop up.
-Like a hydra, racism, sexism, and elitism could be re-born anew because biological identities had humanity distracted from the technological antagonism holding them back.
+Like a hydra, racism, sexism, and elitism could be re-born because biological identities were masks of identify distracting humanity from the technological antagonism holding them back.

 We were born free, but everywhere, our technological self-evolution was chained.

 Despite their talented storytelling, antagonists always failed.
 They proved human survival on this lifeboat called Earth is not based on our biology.
-Any group who ever claimed biological superiority fell in the face of technological inclusiveness and innovation.
+Any group who ever claimed biological superiority fell in the face of technological inclusion and innovation.

 That progress wasn't perfect.
 Filled with antagonism, our evolution was so sporadic Entropy often caught up with us.
 The pain of its attacks was called layoffs, unemployment, homelessness, recessions, civil wars, depressions, and revolutions.
 So what was really behind our struggles?
 Was it bad government policies or unfair circumstances?
 Nope.
 It was thwarted evolution, i.e., we didn't, or were prevented, from adopting innovations fast enough to outrun Entropy.